stacks-network/stacks-core/docs/ci-release.md

 Once all the jobs have finished testing mutants, the last job collects all the tested mutations from the previous jobs, combines them and outputs them to the `Summary` section of the workflow, at the bottom of the page.
 There, you can find all mutants on categories, with links to the function they tested, and a short description on how to fix the issue.
 The PR should only be approved/merged after all the mutants tested are in the `Caught` category.

+### Time required to run the workflow based on mutants outcome and packages' size

+- Small packages typically completed in under 30 minutes, aided by the use of shards.
+- Large packages like stackslib and stacks-node initially required about 20-25 minutes for build and test processes.
+    - Each "missed" and "caught" mutant took approximately 15 minutes.
+Using shards, this meant about 50-55 minutes for processing around 32 mutants (10-16 functions modified).
+Every additional 8 mutants added another 15 minutes to the runtime.
+    - "Unviable" mutants, which are functions lacking a Default implementation for their returned struct type, took less than a minute each.
+    - "Timeout" mutants typically required more time.
+However, these should be marked to be skipped (by adding a skip flag to their header) since they indicate functions unable to proceed in their test workflow with mutated values, as opposed to the original implementations.

 File:

 - [PR Differences Mutants](../.github/workflows/pr-differences-mutants.yml)